Antiferromagnetism, charge density wave, and d-wave superconductivity in the extended $t$--$J$--$U$ model: role of intersite Coulomb interaction and a critical overview of renormalized mean field theory: Methods

 In other words, instead of calculating the average of the initial Hamiltonian \bref{eq:t-J-V_def1} with respect to usually complicated, many-particle, wave function $|\Psi \rangle$, we choose to modify that Hamiltonian (presumably by making it more complicated) in order to have the relatively simple task of calculating its average with respect to the wave function $|\Psi_0 \rangle$ represented by a single Slater determinant.
-In our case, the resultant expectation value is depended on many quantities,
+Within the SGA approach we make use of the following approximations while calculating $E$

+for any two local operators $\hat{o}_{i}$ and $\hat{o}^{\prime}_{j}$ from our Hamiltonian.
+Such relations are exact in the infinite dimensions limit.